Artpou/-MT2022_PROJ01_WIKI/docs/comment_delete.md

 ## Or

-**Condition** : If Article exists but Authorized User does not have required permissions.
+**Condition** : If comment exists but Authorized User does not have required permissions.

 **Code** : `403 FORBIDDEN`